 An introduction to the history and message of the New Testament.
 The class provides an academic overview of each book, its context and significant themes, with challenges and applications to Christian faith and discipleship.
+Offered in online format.

 BBL 2003 Orientation to the Bible